Cher Ndour: International career

 Born in Italy to a Senegalese father and an Italian mother, Ndour is a youth international for Italy.

 In June 2023, he was included in the Italian under-19 squad for the UEFA European Championship in Malta, where the Azzurrini eventually won their second continental title.

 On 8 September 2023, he made his debut with the Italy U21 side, in the qualifying match against Latvia.

 In June 2024, he took part in the Maurice Revello Tournament in France with Italy.

+In May 2026, Ndour was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.